adjstreams/speedrun-bot/README.md

 # speedrun-bot
-Simple bot to record speedruns for a game.
+Simple discord bot to record speedruns for a game.
 I wrote it in a rush, hence horrible looking unrefactored code.

     !speedrun add [time]